-Global economic conditions rapidly deteriorated in 2020 as a result of the Coronavirus Pandemic which began in China in late 2019 and subsequently spread globally, significantly affecting the European markets where the Group operates as of the date of this Prospectus and where the Group will operate following completion of the Iliad Poland Acquisition and the Polkomtel Acquisition.
-While the Coronavirus Pandemic has not had a significant effect on the Group's business, financial condition or results of operations as of December 31, 2020 and, therefore, has not had a significant effect on the 2020 Audited Consolidated Financial Statements, its future evolution is uncertain.
-See "-Factors affecting the Group's results of operations and financial condition -Macroeconomic conditions", "Industry Overview-Key drivers supporting demand for tower infrastructure-Optic fiber" and "Business-Competitive strengths".
-As a result, the 2020 Audited Consolidated Financial Statements may not be fully comparable with the Group's financial statements for future periods, and may not be indicative of the Group's current and future business, financial condition or results of operations.
+Global economic conditions have rapidly deteriorated in 2020 as a result of the Coronavirus Pandemic which began in China in late 2019 and has subsequently spread globally, significantly affecting Spain, Italy, France, the United Kingdom and other countries where the Group operates.
+While the Coronavirus Pandemic has not had a significant effect on the Group's business, financial condition or results of operations as of June 30, 2020 and, therefore, has not had a significant effect on the 2020 Interim Consolidated Financial Statements, it is possible that this will change in the future.
+See "- Factors affecting the Group's results of operations and financial condition -Macroeconomic conditions", "Industry Overview-Key drivers supporting demand for tower infrastructure-Optic fiber" and "Business-Competitive strengths".
+As a result, it is possible that the Group's results of operations for the six-month period ended June 30, 2020 are not necessarily indicative of the results to be expected for the full year.
+In addition, the 2020 Interim Consolidated Financial Statements may not be fully comparable with the Group's financial statements for future periods, and may not be indicative of the Group's current and future business, financial condition or results of operations.
 Moreover, the Group cannot assure that any estimates, forecasts, forward-looking statements or opinions contained herein and those used to prepare the Financial Statements will remain accurate or will not abruptly change as a result of the spread and effects of the Coronavirus Pandemic.